How to Use Geneanet

 Results appear with an array of icons, which Geneanet isn’t very good at explaining.
 (Other users in the forums under Community are helpful at filling in the blanks.):

-• Tree icons identify hits from others’ trees, obviously, and males get blue squares by their names while females’ are pink.
+• Images of people identify hits from others’ trees, obviously, and males get blue squares by their names while females’ are pink.

-• A little chain-link icon pops up by spouses’ names, when included (non-Premium members see only initials).
+• A little chain-link icon pops up by spouses’ names, when included.

 • A tiny circle means that the individual is a direct ancestor of the Geneanet member who published the family tree.

-You can sort results by name, year or relevance (the default) using a dropdown at the left atop your hits, or opt to view from 10 to 50 results at a time with the dropdown on the right side.
-A Preferences button above that lets you save your search preferences, such as name variants and results per page, for next time.
+You can sort results by name, year or relevance (the default) using a dropdown at the left atop your hits, or opt to view from 10, 20, 30, 40, 50 or 100 results at a time with the dropdown on the right side.
+A Settings button within the Search panel lets Premium members save their search preferences, such as name variants and results per page, for next time.

 Helpfully, dates (or date ranges) and places accompany each result.
 You can specify which collection(s) to show results from using check boxes on the left of the hits list, as well as limiting by or excluding trees from any username.
 Premium users can restrict results to individuals with known ancestors or descendants and show only entries with sources.